Old Town Vienna Walking Tour:

 4. Sacher Café:

-Forever known as the family of rich cake, Sacher’s son Ed opened the Sacher Hotel and Café in 1876 and spared no expensive decorating every elegant detail.
-When Ed died 16 years later, his wife Anna took over and pushed the property to gain global recognition as one of the best hotels, all while continuing to sell the famous cake of course.
+Forever known as the family of rich cakes, Sacher’s son Ed opened the Sacher Hotel and Café in 1876 and spared no expense in decorating every elegant detail.
+When Ed died 16 years later, his wife Anna took over and pushed the property to gain global recognition as one of the best hotels, all while continuing to sell the famous cake.

-Inside the Sacher Hotel, there are three different colored fancy salons for dining in addition to the main cafe plus the 2-story Eck which views over the Opera House.
-If there are crowds hoarding the fancier dining area of the cafe consider buying your Sacher cake at the neighboring Sacher Stube Café which is run by the same family.
-If you are confused and which coffee goes best with the cake, the traditional drink in Vienna is hot black coffee with foamed milk and whipped cream.
+Inside the Sacher Hotel, there are three different-colored fancy salons for dining in addition to the main cafe and the 2-story Eck, which views over the Opera House.
+If there are crowds hoarding the fancier dining area of the cafe, consider buying your Sacher cake at the neighboring Sacher Stube Café, which is run by the same family.
+If you are confused about which coffee goes best with the cake, the traditional drink in Vienna is hot black coffee with foamed milk and whipped cream.

 6. Anti-War & Fascism Monument:

-About The Monument: In the late-1800s a huge luxury apartment complex named Philipphof was built right in the middle of this large open courtyard overlooking Albertina Square.
-Previously the courtyard had been a Medieval pig market before being turned into the apartments in 1882.
+About The Monument: In the late 1800s, a huge luxury apartment complex named Philipphof was built right in the middle of this large open courtyard overlooking Albertina Square.
+Previously, the courtyard had been a Medieval pig market before being turned into apartments in 1882.
 During the construction, they found even more history when they dug up an ancient Roman grave and a 21-foot section of Roman road.

-Sadly in the height of WW2, hundreds of residents sought shelter in the basement of the Philipphof Apartments and were buried alive in an air raid on March 12th, 1945.
+Sadly, at the height of WW2, hundreds of residents sought shelter in the basement of the Philipphof Apartments and were buried alive in an air raid on March 12th, 1945.
 The bombing was so heavy that most of the victims’ bodies couldn’t even be recovered from the rubble.
-With the memory of the war victims in mind, a series of statues were erected in 1988 on the site of the former apartment which now serves as the Anti-War and Fascism Monument.
+With the memory of the war victims in mind, a series of statues were erected in 1988 on the site of the former apartment, which now serves as the Anti-War and Fascism Monument.

 The Anti-War Monument is primarily made up of four artistic pieces which highlight the violence and tragedy that Austrians faced in WWII while under Nazi rule.
-The most predominant part of the monument are the two large carved marble columns called the Gate of Violence which represent the victims of war and the concentration camps.
-The graphic images on the columns are actually carved into stone that came from Austria’s Mauthausen Concentration Camp.
-Another heartfelt piece is the bronze figure kneeling and covered in barbed wired while scrubbing the street which is meant to be a reminder of the humiliation many Jews went through before being more formerly persecuted.
-There is also a memorial for the people who died in an air raid of the Philipphof Apartments and the final section celebrates a free Austria after the end of Nazi rule.
+The most predominant part of the monument is the two large carved marble columns called the Gate of Violence, which represent the victims of war and the concentration camps.
+The graphic images on the columns are carved into stone that came from Austria’s Mauthausen Concentration Camp.
+Another heartfelt piece is the bronze figure kneeling and covered in barbed wire while scrubbing the street, which is meant to be a reminder of the humiliation many Jews went through before being more formerly persecuted.
+There is also a memorial for the people who died in an air raid on the Philipphof Apartments, and the final section celebrates a free Austria after the end of Nazi rule.

 7. Imperial Crypt (Kaisergruft):

 About The Imperial Crypt: The unique and slightly creepy Imperial Crypt below the Capuchin Church is a true must-see on our free Vienna walking tour.
 The church was part of the Capuchin Monastery, founded in 1617 by the Holy Roman Emperor Matthias’ wife Anna.
-Just one year later Anna died followed by her husband in 1619 which lead the way for their nephew Ferdinand II to take over as Holy Roman Emperor.
-In honor of his family, Ferdinand II started work on a royal crypt below the Capuchin Monastery in 1622 which took 11 years to finish because of delays from the 30 Years War.
+Just one year later, Anna died, followed by her husband in 1619, which led the way for their nephew Ferdinand II to take over as Holy Roman Emperor.
+In honor of his family, Ferdinand II started work on a royal crypt below the Capuchin Monastery in 1622, which took 11 years to finish because of delays from the 30 Years War.

-The tombs of Emperor Matthias and Empress Anna were the first to be moved in the Imperial Crypt which has since been expanded eight times to hold elaborate tombs of some of Austria’s greatest leaders.
-In total there are bodies of 150 members of the Hapsburg royal family buried at under the Capuchin Church.
-Oddly it is really only the bodies in the tombs as the Habsburgs’ organs are not buried here.
-The royal guts are actually housed below Saint Stephen’s Cathedral and their hearts are in the Augustiner Church.
-While the Crypt has huge visual and photogenic appeal, it is also a very informative experience.
+The tombs of Emperor Matthias and Empress Anna were the first to be moved in the Imperial Crypt, which has since been expanded eight times to hold elaborate tombs of some of Austria’s greatest leaders.
+In total, there are bodies of 150 members of the Hapsburg royal family buried under the Capuchin Church.
+Oddly, it is only the bodies in the tombs as the Habsburgs’ organs are not buried here.
+The royal guts are housed below Saint Stephen’s Cathedral, and their hearts are in the Augustiner Church.
+While the Crypt has enormous visual and photogenic appeal, it is also a very informative experience.
 The most visited tombs are those of Empress Maria Theresa and Emperor Franz Joseph.

 Crypt Cost: 7.50€ for Adults or 4.50€ for kids.
 Visiting Hours: Daily from 10am-6pm (last admission 5:30pm).
 Guide Tours: Wednesday-Saturday 2pm in German and 3:30pm in English for 3€ extra.
 Crypt Website: HERE.